matschi-klickme/syncallgit/README.md

 # syncallgit
-Simple script to sync (pull, commit, push) git repos listed in ~/.config/git_dirs - file.
+Simple script to sync ( clone, pull, commit, push) git repos.

-The perfect start into your day!
+The perfect way to start&end your day!

+# Usage

+`syncallgit.sh {optional directory}`

-The script looks for:
+The script
+* creates directories and clones repositories according to git_links.d
+* takes a look at all directories and their subfolders in the git_dirs file
+* executes desired versions of `git pull`
+* and checks for
     * remote changes in currently checkend out banches
     * local, uncommited or unpushed changes in currently checked out branches
     * unpushed commits to the local master branch

+Use the {optional directory} to check a single directory - otherwise the script will use it's config files.

 # Config
-If "~/.config/git_dirs" file exists, it will be used.
-Otherwise $PWD
+The script uses the following configuration files if they exist:

+## $HOME/.config/git_links.d directory:
+For folders that contain files telling where to put which repo if it doesn't yet exist in filesystem

+git_links.d/
+        FOLDERNAME/
+            filename.conf

+Syntax for files:
+"full targetpath"  "link for cloning"

+* If necessary the directories and parents are created and added to the git_dirs file automatically.
+* .git folders in this directory are ignored, so you're safe to use a git repo for this directory ( for replication etc )

-## git_dirs file:
+## $HOME/.config/git_dirs file:
+List of (parent-) directories containing git folders to be synced.

-one full path per line,
+* one full path per line,
-* eighter to git-repo
+* eighter to folder containing /.git or
-* or folders containing git-repos
+* parent-folders containing folders

 ( Suggestion: put in the loction of the "syncallgit" -git dir first )

+## $HOME/.config/syncallgit_editor_cmd file:
+The command to edit git comments - as a workaround to issues with gpg signed commits, when git's default `core.editor config` might cause input problems.

+Default: `xterm -e vim`
+Suggested Alternatives: `gedit -s`

+## config file options for git directories:
+Additionally, you can add the following files to your git-repositories to change the behaviour of the "git pull"

+### .pull_submodules
+To use `git pull --recurse-submodules` instead of simple `git pull`

+### .submodule_update_recursive
+To use `git submodule update --recursive --remote` instead of simple `git pull`

-# Updating root-owned directories from user shell
+# Example: Updating root-owned directories from user shell
 Setup /root/git folder and /root/.config/git_dirs file:

  * create folder `mkdir /root/git`.
 In that folder: